Project Structure

 .github/workflows/

-Every package should include two GitHub Actions workflows that delegate to shared-workflows:
+Every package should include three GitHub Actions workflows that delegate to shared-workflows.
+The CI pipeline has two automatic stages, plus an optional manual path:

 on: